15 Must-Visit Tourist Destinations in North Carolina

 If you’re into hiking, this place should be on top of your must-visits in NC.
 Chimney Rock State Park is a great outdoor experience for those who love nature and hiking.
-Apart from its numerous hiking trails, the park boasts of its magnificent vistas, animal discovery den.
+Besides its numerous hiking trails, the park boasts of its magnificent vistas, and animal discovery den.
 You can find several kinds of reptiles, cafes and deli, and fun activities such as rock climbing and rappelling.

 Besides the adventures, Chimney Rock State Park is home to abundant flora and fauna, with more than 550 vascular plant species and a haven of birds, making it a favorite among bird photographers.
 It’s truly a natural wonder that you should explore in North Carolina.

 Location: 431 Main St, Chimney Rock, NC

 Auto fans, rejoice!
 NC is home to the NASCAR Hall of Fame, which honors auto racing.
 They have interactive exhibits such as Heritage Speedway, Whelen Hall of Champions, and Hall of Honor, which will entice all racing fans.
 There are guided tours you can join that show in-depth storytelling of the people behind NASCAR, heritage, history, facts, and personal anecdotes.
 They also have a gear shop where you can shop and a cafe where you can refuel!

 Location: 400 E M.L.K.
 Jr Blvd, Charlotte, NC 28202, USA